Building strong brands with customer segmentation

 I hope you’ve enjoyed this educational post exploring customer segmentation for small business.

-If you’re interested in developing a meaningful brand that authentically connects with your customers, you can always schedule a free consultation with me.
-I develop impactful and beautiful visual brands — informed by deep branding strategy — for passionate small business clients.
+If you’re interested in developing a meaningful brand that authentically connects with your customers, you can schedule a free consultation with me.
+I develop small business brands informed by branding strategy.